sopra-fs24-group-12/PeekSeek-client/README.md

 - Google Static Image API

 ## High-level components
+Below are the main frontend components:

+### Lobby Component (Lobby.tsx):
+- Role: Manages the initial game setup where players join the game.
+- Correlation: Connects to the game server to initialize game sessions.

+### GameSubmission Component (GameSubmission.tsx):
+- Role: Handles player submissions of locations they find on the map.
+- Correlation: Interacts with the backend to verify and store submissions.

+### VotingResults Component (VotingResults.tsx):
+- Role: Manages the voting process to decide on the winning submissions to display on leaderboard and to determine the final map based on players' inputs.
+- Correlation: Aggregates and displays voting results, contributing to the final decision-making.

+### GameSummary Component (GameSummary.tsx):
+- Role: Displays the summary of the game, including direct links for each winning submission and route directions (both in round order or by shortest distance), and the final map marked with all winning submissions.
+- Correlation: Compiles and presents data from the game sessions.

 _Identify your project’s 3-5 main components.
 What is their role?_
 _How are they correlated?
 Reference the main class, file, or function in the README text with a link._